Back to Dealfront DigestSales

 For instance, if you were trying to establish a social media platform, you would need to be quite differentiated from the established media giants.
 One possible option would be to market your business as a web3 social media platform, as it would address user issues with existing social media giants, such as privacy concerns.

 Zero in on the competitor’s pricing strategies and positioning and customers’ perception of them.
 Are customers happy with the competition’s pricing strategy?
-Are there holes in the competition’s positioning and messaging that you can take advantage of?
+Are there holes in the competition’s positioning and messaging that you can exploit?

 After assessing the competition, evaluate the demand for your product by looking for indications that customers want your product.
 Are people discussing the problem you solve, and to what extent are they doing it?